nlharri/read-db-data-mongodb-express-node/README.md

 And then in the web browser enter `localhost:3000` to the URL.

-### Express server implementation: implementing db read using mongoose
+### Express server implementation: implementing db read using mongodb node.js driver

 For this we need to enhance index.js.
 The final code looks like the following.
 Please see the comments.